 In addition to Beethoven’s Fourth Piano Concerto, today we’ll hear the Fourth Symphony by Beethoven’s greatest symphonic successor: Johannes Brahms.
 From the moment he set to work on his Fourth, Brahms had a plan for its powerful finale.
 Using a fragment from a Bach cantata as a recurring theme, he built a majestic edifice in the Baroque passacaglia form.
 It’s a fitting culmination not only to this moving, autumnal symphony, but to Brahms’s entire symphonic output.
-We’ll hear it performed by The Philadelphia Orchestra under the direction of its principal guest conductor, Nathalie Stutzmann.

 Detailed program notes from the concert